apigee/ansible-opdk-accelerator/setup/README.md

-# Apigee OPDK Ansible Configuration Accelerator
+# Setup Apigee OPDK Ansible Configuration Accelerator

 ## Introduction
-This repository contains playbooks that use the [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
 An Ansible controller is used to run Ansible playbooks.
-The [setup.yml](setup/setup.yml) script enables you to setup an Ansible controller to work with either a single planet for your own testing or to set up to manage multiple planets.
-The setup required to manage a single planet or a multiple planet deployment is essentially the same.
-You require a workspace on the file system that contain configuration files, roles, cached attributes, log files and your inventory of server nodes that will host your planet instance(s).
-This setup creates a common convention that helps you manage either one planet or several.
+This repository contains playbooks that setup an Ansible controller.
+The [Apigee OPDK Setup Ansible Controller](https://github.com/carlosfrias/apigee-opdk-setup-ansible-controller) role to setup an Ansible Controller.
+The [setup.yml](setup/setup.yml) script enables you to setup an Ansible controller to work with either a single planet for your own testing or to set up to manage multiple planets for the management of an environment required by an Enterprise scale development effort.
+This setup provides you with a common configuration convention that simplifies managing either either one planet or several of any size.

 ## Quick Start
 The playbook `setup.yml` will setup your folder structure in your user home directory.
 You can change